Journal of Virology

 The carboxyl-terminal portion of simian virus 40 large T antigen is essential for productive infection of CV-1 and CV-1p green monkey kidney cells.
 Mutant dlA2459, lacking 14 base pairs at 0.193 map units, was positive for viral DNA replication, but unable to form plaques in CV-1p cells (J. Tornow and C.N.
 Cole, J. Virol.
 47:487-494, 1983).
 In this report, the defect of dlA2459 is further defined.
 Simian virus 40 late mRNAs were transcribed, polyadenylated, spliced, and transported in dlA2459-infected cells, but the level of capsid proteins produced in infected CV-1 green monkey kidney cells was extremely low. dlA2459 large T antigen lacks those residues known to be required for adenovirus helper function, and the block to productive infection by dlA2459 occurs at the same stage of infection as the block to productive adenovirus infection of CV-1 cells.
 These results suggest that the adenovirus helper function is required for productive infection by simian virus 40.
 Mutant dlA2459 was able to grow on the Vero and BSC-1 lines of African green monkey kidney cells.
 Additional mutants affecting the carboxyl-terminal portion of large T were prepared.
 Mutant inv2408 contains an inversion of the DNA between the BamHI and BclI sites (0.144 to 0.189 map units).
 This inversion causes transposition of the carboxyl-terminal 26 amino acids of large T antigen and the carboxyl-terminal 18 amino acids of VP1.
 This mutant was viable, even though the essential information absent from dlA2459 large T antigen has been transferred to the carboxyl terminus of VP1 of inv2408.
 The VP1 polypeptide carrying this carboxyl-terminal portion of large T could overcome the defect of dlA2459.
 This indicates that the carboxyl terminus of large T antigen is a separate and separable functional domain.

 Tornow, Joanne; Polvino-Bodnar, Maryellen; Santangelo, George; and Cole, Charles N., "Two Separable Functional Domains of Simian Virus 40 Large T Antigen: Carboxyl-terminal Region of Simian Virus 40 Large T Antigen is Required for Efficient Capsid Protein Synthesis."
 (1985).
-Open Dartmouth: Faculty Open Access Scholarship.
+Open Dartmouth: Peer-reviewed articles by Dartmouth faculty.
 1181.